r-lib/tree-sitter-r/CONTRIBUTING.md

 -   `cargo publish --dry-run` will do a dry run before submitting

 -   The `publish.yaml` CI will actually run `cargo publish` for you.
-It runs <https://github.com/tree-sitter/workflows/blob/main/.github/workflows/package-crates.yml>.
+It runs [this workflow](https://github.com/r-lib/tree-sitter-r/blob/main/.github/workflows/package-crates.yaml) which is our own copy of [this tree-sitter workflow](https://github.com/tree-sitter/workflows/blob/main/.github/workflows/package-crates.yml).
+We have our own copy of the workflow so that we are in control of updates to it, but we should try and sync it every time we do a release.
 Note that we have a `CARGO_REGISTRY_TOKEN` token that expires after 1 year and may need to be refreshed.

 ## Npm package

 Davis is the maintainer of the package.

+Note that we currently publish the package under `@davisvaughan/tree-sitter-r` as a *scoped* package, because we are waiting on the npm team to transfer ownership of the `tree-sitter-r` package (it was created maliciously by some bad actor and was taken down, and is owned by the security team for now).
+We have had to modify `package-npm.yaml` to account for this.

 We use [nvm](https://github.com/nvm-sh/nvm) for npm version management.
 The npm version is specified in `.nvmrc`.